denexapp/usb-video/README.md

-USB Video
+USB Video Capture
 ================

-USB Video is an open source Android project that provides video and audio streaming library and sample apps on Android and Meta Quest devices from gaming consoles, phones, and other HDMI out sources using a USB Video Class (UVC) compatible USB Video Capture Card accessory.
+USB Video Capture is an open source Android project that provides video and audio streaming library and sample apps on Android and Meta Quest devices from gaming consoles, phones, and other HDMI out sources using a USB Video Class (UVC) compatible USB Video Capture Card accessory.

 Features
 --------